kylegwilliam/byu-cs324/hw-sockets/README.md

 should now contain a jpeg image that you can open and view with a suitable program (e.g., a Web browser) to check its correctness.

- 26. *Show the command pipeline that you used to run your client program and issue the request.*

- 27. *Show the output to the following:*
+ 25. *Show the output to the following:*
      ```bash
      $ sha1sum socket.jpg
      ```